razmi0/php-shema/Readme.md

 ## Usage

 To use a shema we first need to build a Template Object.
-The Template Object will valid the shema so the shema you provided will be valid :
+The Template Object will valid the shema :

 ```php